Popular articles

 The typical case of rheumatoid arthritis begins insidiously, with the slow development of signs and symptoms over weeks to months.
 Often the patient first notices stiffness in one or more joints, usually accompanied by pain on movement and by tenderness in the joint.

-READ: What games have the most cutscenes?
+READ: What songwriter has written the most songs?

 What age does rheumatoid arthritis usually start?